-After a difficult start to the current season, Arteta has managed to turn things around and has earned plenty of plaudits for his work at the Emirates.
+After a difficult start to last season, Arteta has managed to turn things around and has earned plenty of plaudits for his work at the Emirates.

-“They have a clear structure, clear idea, properly tuned, possession-based, young, full of talent and joy,” Liverpool boss Jurgen Klopp said recently.
+“They have a clear structure, clear idea, properly tuned, possession-based, young, full of talent and joy,” Liverpool boss Jurgen Klopp said in March 2022.

 “If you go through the line-up there’s an experienced striker and then three very exciting young boys and then a bit more experience in the double six and then a pretty inexperienced backline and a young goalkeeper, and that’s not with [Emile] Smith Rowe even in, and then on top of the other guys, it’s interesting.